-• Meaning of the term "National integration and Emotional integration"its need, role of teacher & educational institution in achieving National integration through democratic integraction, explanation of cultural heritage, contributions of different religions (Hinduism,- Buddhism, Sikhism, Islam, Christianity and Jainism) for the same cause and human upliftment, equal communication, philosophy of celebration of Indian festivals.
+- Meaning of the term "National Integration and Emotional Integration" its need, role of teacher & educational institution in achieving national integration through democratic integration, explanation of cultural heritage, contributions of different religions (Hinduism, Buddhism, Sikhism, Islam, Christianity and Jainism) for the same cause and human upliftment, equal communication, philosophy of celebration of Indian festivals.

-- Sociological basis of education.
-Relationship between individual to individual and individual to society, in terms of Norms given by the existing social order; education as liberal utilitarian, education as a tool of economic education, as an agent of Social change, education as a means of National welfare through the Immediate welfare of the society, education and human resource development. - Meaning of a new social order, eradication of illiteracy, objectives of NAEP; provisions made and channels started for educating socially, culturally and economically deprived; Means and measures taken for equality of opportunities in terms of castes, tribes.
-Disabled, Gender and Minorities:
+- Sociological basis of education; Relationship between individual to individual and individual to society, in terms of norms given by the existing social order; education as liberal utilitarian, education as a tool of economic education, as an agent of social change, education as a means of national welfare through the immediate welfare of the society, education and human resource development.

+- Meaning of a new social order, eradication of illiteracy, objectives of NAEP; provisions made and channels started for educating socially, culturally and economically deprived; Means and measures taken for equality of opportunities in terms of castes, tribes.
+Disabled, Gender and Minorities.

-UNIT V: The current concerns of Indian education
+Unit - V: The Current Concerns of Indian Education

-Private public partnership (PPP); yet others relate to the status of teachers - casualization and informalisation of teachers.
+Private Public Partnership (PPP); yet others relate to the status of teachers- casualization and informalisation of teachers.
 Student teachers will be given an opportunity to study these concerns and prospects through case studies and other academic literature.

+(i) Professional ethics;

-- (i) Professional ethics - (ii) Impact of privatization and Developments on Human Resources on the institution
+(ii) Impact of privatization and development of Human Resources in the institution.

+Practicum

-- 1. Field based surveys of status of marginalised social groups like SC, ST, migrant workers, rural and urban poor, etc and their educational prospects. - 2.
-Action research to understand the problems faced by children of marginalised communities in schools of different kinds. - 3.
-Action research to understand the implementation of government schemes for education of the marginalised groups. - 4.
-Surveys to study condition of different kinds of schools and teachers and other staff working in them. - 5.
-Surveys to understand field realities relating to policy issues under discussion - 6.
-Role play and dramatization of issues relating to education of marginal groups
+(i) Field based surveys of status of marginalised social groups like SC, ST, migrant workers, rural and urban, poor, etc and their educational prospects.

-Essential Readings
+(ii) Action research to understand the problems faced by children of marginalised communities in schools of different kinds.

+(iii) Action research to understand the implementation of government schemes for education of the marginalised groups.

+(iv) Surveys to study condition of different kinds of schools and teachers and other staff working in them.

+(v) Surveys to understand field realities relating to policy issues under discussion.

+(vi) Role play and dramatization of issues relating to education of marginal groups.

-- 1. Position Paper of Focus Group on Education of SC and STs, NCERT - 2.
-SC Dube, Indian Society (Also available in Hindi) NBT, Delhi - 3.
-Russel & Hiralal, Tribes and Castes of CP & Berar - 4.
-S. Thorat, Dalits in India, 2009
+1. Position Paper of Focus Group on Education of SCs and STs, NCERT.

+2. SC Dubey: Indian Society.
+(Also available in Hindi) NBT, Delhi.

+3. Russel & Hiralal: Tribes and Castes of CP & Berar.

+4. S. Thorat: Dalits in India, 2009.

-- 5. R Govinda, Who Goes To School?
-OUP, New Delhi, 2010 - 6.
-Danda, Ajit Kumar [edit.].
-Chhattisgarh : An Area Study, Calcutta 1977.
-Anthropological Survey of India. - 7.
-Tribal Situation in Northeast Surguja.
+5. R Govinda: Who Goes To School?
+OUP, New Delhi, 2010.

+6. Danda, Ajit Kumar [edited].
+Chhattisgarh: An Area Study.
 Calcutta 1977.
-Anthropological Survey of India. - 8.
-F. Haimendorf, Tribes in India, OUP - 9.
-P. Veerbhadranaika, Revathi Sampath Kumaran, Shivali Tukdeo A.R.Vasavi 'The Education Question' from the Perspective of Adivasis: Conditions, Policies and Structures, NIAS, Bangalore 2011 - 10.
-The Social Context of Elementary Education in Rural India, Azim Premji Foundation, Bangalore, 2004 - 11.
-Praveen Jha, Whitherng commitments and Weakening Progress, State and Education in the Era of Neo liberal reforms, EPW, Aug 2005 - 12.
-Poverty and Social Exclusion in India, World Bank, 2011 - 13.
-Geetha Nambissan, Exclusion and Discrimination in Schools: Experiences of Dalit Children, UNICEF, 2009 - 14.
-Sociology, NCERT Text books for class XI and XII - 15.
-JP Naik & S Nurullah, A Students' History of Education in India, Macmillan (available in Hindi) - 16.
-Education policy documents and Commission Reports: Mudaliar Commission, Kothari Commission, National Commission on Teachers, Yashpal Commission, National Policy on Education 1965, 1988 & 1992
+Anthropological Survey of India.

+7. Tribal Situation in Northeast Surguja.
+Calcutta 1977.
+Anthropological Survey of India.

+8. F. Haimendorf: Tribes in India.
+OUP.

+9. P. Veerbhadranaika, Revathi Sampath Kumaran, Shivali Tukdeo A.R.Vasavi: The Education Question from the Perspective of Adivasis: Conditions, Policies and Structures.
+NIAS, Bangalore 2011.

+10. The Social Context of Elementary Education in Rural India, Azim Premji Foundation, Bangalore, 2004.

+11. Praveen Jha & Whitherng: Commitments and Weakening Progress, State and Education in the Era of Neo Liberal Reforms.
+EPW, Aug 2005.

+12. Poverty and Social Exclusion in India.
+World Bank, 2011.

+13. Geetha Nambissan: Exclusion and Discrimination in Schools: Experiences of Dalit Children.
+UNICEF, 2009.

+14. Sociology, NCERT Text books for class XI and XII.

+15. J.P.
+Naik & S. Nurullah: A Students' History of Education in India.
+Macmillan (available in Hindi).

+16. Education policy documents and Commission Reports: Mudaliar Commission, Kothari Commission, National Commission on Teachers, Yashpal Commission, National Policy on Education 1965, 1988 & 1992.